websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

 With *Remote Live Staging*, your Staging and Live environments are hosted on separate Liferay servers.
 When enabled, the Site used to configure Staging becomes your Staging environment, while the configured remote server becomes your Live environment.

-Before enabling Remote Live Staging, you'll need to configure the Liferay servers you want to use for your Staging and Live environments.
-You will also need to create a new blank Site on your Remote server and use its ID during Staging configuration.
+Before enabling Remote Live Staging, you must configure the Liferay servers you want to use for your Staging and Live environments.
+You must also create a new blank Site on your Remote server and use its ID during Staging configuration.
 You can find any Site's ID by selecting the Site's name on the *Sites Page* of the Control Panel.

 * [Preparing Your Liferay Servers](#preparing-your-liferay-servers)
 * [Setting Up Remote Live Staging](#setting-up-remote-live-staging)